How to Start a YouTube Channel: 10 Brilliant Tips for Success

 Add Details to the About Section

 Now, tie everything together with your YouTube "about" section.
-This should encapsulate what you are offering in the best way possible.
+This should provide a holistic channel description that helps your viewers in the best way possible.

 Try to communicate what you want to achieve on the channel and how it benefits your audience.
 If everything is cohesive, you'll have a good-looking channel!